 A long time ago, someone on a defunct movies message board had defended the notion that Roman Polanski is not a bad director just because of who he is as a person.
-He (Gary) believed that the best directors are bad people.
-He typed something on the lines of Hollywood having an alternate reality of the ten commandments:
+He (Garry Cowell) believed that the best directors are bad people.
+He typed something on the lines of Hollywood being the rebellious epitome of the ten commandments:

-“Many classic directors are alcoholics, anti-Semitics, drug addicts, homophobes, hot-heads, misogynists, narcissistic, pedophiles, racists and violent.”
+“Many classic directors are alcoholics, anti-Semites, drug addicts, homophobes, hot-heads, misogynists, narcissists, pedophiles, racists and violent.”